keppy/keppy/README.md

 ### Welcome 👾

-I'm currently working on WorldEnder.ai; an interactive RAG system about (near)extinction events.
+I'm currently working on WorldEnder.ai; a text-adventure about extinction events with a RAG backend.
 Through this project we will learn just how far we can push RAG in a fun (read: slightly concerning) direction!

 I publish my findings at [keppylab.com](https://www.keppylab.com)